typhoon-hil/allure-docx/README.md

 - Delete any previous `dist` folder from a previous PyInstaller run
 - Run the `build_exe.cmd` command to run PyInstaller and create a single file executable.

+If having the following error:

+`ImportError: This package should not be accessible on Python 3.
+Either you are trying to run from the python-future src folder or your installation of python-future is corrupted.`

+Run `pip install --force-reinstall -U future` (https://github.com/nipy/nipype/issues/2646)